logoraz/aoforce/README.md

 always for learning purposes.

 This is my Commmon Lisp configuration resource tool project.
-This was started as an idea to store my various common lisp libraries, each separately deployable from one system.
-I also want it to setup my Common Lisp linux environment, i.e. deploy rcfiles, dotfiles etc. that pertain to my workflow - a means of having a reproducible Common Lisp environment.
+This was started as an idea to store my various common lisp libraries.
+I also want it to setup my Common Lisp & linux environment, i.e. deploy rcfiles, dotfiles etc. and even pull & build Common Lisp tools that pertain to my workflow - a means of having a reproducible Common Lisp environment.

 The plan is that ideas/tools started here may later manifest themselves into projects of their own.
 So this project is really just my Common Lisp playground...

+This project is intended to be ANSI Common Lisp compliant (i.e. implementation agnostic) though it is mainly developed on sbcl, ccl, and ecl (wip).

 ## Setup, Building & Testing